6 Essential Photography Techniques Every Beginner Should Know

 - Use the right lens: Different lenses have different maximum apertures.
 Prime lenses (lenses with a fixed focal length) generally have larger apertures than zoom lenses, making them great for low-light situations.

-- Increase shutter speed: By using a wide aperture while you increase your shutter speed, you can get great results capturing fast-moving subjects.
+- Increase shutter speed: (see below) By using a wide aperture while you increase your shutter speed, you can get great results capturing fast-moving subjects.

-- Experiment with light: A wide aperture lets in more light, so you can experiment with interesting lighting effects like sunstars or bokeh.
+- Experiment with light: A wide aperture lets in more light to experiment with interesting lighting effects like sun stars or bokeh.

 Hopefully these tips will help you get creative with your photography and take amazing shots!
 Good luck!